 A pathological ego develops when we either overfeed the normal ego, or try to deny it altogether.
 In both these situations, identity or non-identity (which is just another identity) becomes the chief focus of our thoughts and actions.
 This is when the ego no longer serves us; we serve the ego.
 In fact, ego validation ends up co-opting almost every aspect of our lives.
 And when that happens, mass reality creation turns toxic.
 But because we are not usually aware of own psychological toxicity, we do not even have an opportunity to see a correlation between our inner states and the state of the world.
 Rather, we chose to see ourselves as innocent victims to a pathological environment.

 Those who would like to see a different world often have a reluctance to withdraw from the world for periods of time because they believe that they might somehow get stuck permanently in passivity and inactivism.
-But this belief is not born out in practice.
-In reality, periods of withdrawal fundamentally change a person so that he or she becomes a far greater catalyst for change … even directly through physical action.
+But this belief is not borne out in practice.
+In reality, periods of withdrawal fundamentally change a person so that he or she becomes a far greater catalyst for change… even directly through physical action.

 So the next time someone accuses you of being an "armchair activist" remember that that spending time looking inside is a vital part to becoming an effective activist — a deep activist.
 Call it "navel-gazing" if you want, but whatever you call it, it has to be done regularly if you want to be a real agent for change.
 Otherwise you have inadvertently left your pathego in the driving seat, and we just have to look around the world today to see where that leads!